 To get the back story on how they accomplished this and dozens of other Phoenix innovations, we talked to Robby and Cari Rowe, Co-Owners of Phoenix Custom Campers.

-Above: The 2017 Phoenix statement camper
+Above: The Phoenix statement camper

 What was the inspiration for this project?

-Robby: We built a chassis mounted camper last year and really enjoyed the floor plan of that unit.
+Robby: We built a chassis-mounted camper last year and really enjoyed the floor plan of that unit.
 Upon completion of that rig, we thought about how we could get the comfort, living space, and features of that chassis mount into a demountable truck camper.

-Above: The chassis mounted camper that was the inspiration for the build
+Above: The chassis-mounted camper that was the inspiration for the build

-About that time, flatbed campers were increasing in popularity.
+At about that time, flatbed campers were increasing in popularity.
 Our customer phone calls and requests for flatbed designs have been steadily ramping up.

 Those were the inspirations for this build.
-This camper has essentially the same floor plan as the chassis mount, but is demountable.
+This camper has essentially the same floor plan as the chassis mount but is demountable.
 You can even dismount the flatbed and return the truck to its original pickup design.

 Above: Construction of the Phoenix flatbed camper